MisterMond/Multi-Account-LMS-Attendance-Proxy-Bot/README.md

 #
 Installation done!
 Now to set it up

-1. Go into the code and choose a web browser that is installed on your system.
+1. Go into bot.py and choose a web browser that is installed on your system.
 Comment out the rest.

 ![image](https://user-images.githubusercontent.com/125508084/219166698-9f06ef70-d1b8-4058-abde-bdf9dfc94730.png)